Contour Hybrid Review

 These skins had the highest rate of failure but also had the easiest and fullest recovery.
 In the event of a failure, the adhesive and ski base need to be wiped down to eliminate excess moisture.
 Contour provides a small cloth to wipe off the water before installing skins.
 The frequency at which this can happen makes this skin less ideal for larger days with a demanding time plan.
 A series of quickly recoverable skin failures can eat into your day and the patience of your partners.
 For the right person, this drawback can be outweighed by the benefits derived from the hybrid system.

 Have you ever re-glued skins?
 It takes quite some time!
 Have you ever left your skins near dog hair?
 Many of us have and have likely had the same result.
 Plenty of material stuck to the glue side of our skin.
 It's hopeless to remove unless you use a hot knife.
 The glue side of the Hybrid feels tacky rather than sticky, so anything that sticks on it can be removed easier.
 With this skin, you can wash the adhesive layer to restore the adherence of the skin to the board; this is an incredible time-saver and reduces waste.
 The innovative glue found on this skin answers many of the problems found with traditional glue.

 The unique adhesive properties of this skin justify the added price, which is further supported by the sheer amounts of glide.

 The Contour Hybrid utilizes a unique two-layer adhesive to eliminate common complaints about traditional adhesives and offers lower maintenance requirements.
 The hybrid adhesive system does require additional patience to recover from skin failures.
 That aside, this skin offers incredible packability, hand feel, and glide, but lacks adjustability between boards.
-We recommend the Hybrid for the patient intermediate-advanced splitboards looking for an easy maintenance option with spectacular glide for short to medium-length days in the backcountry.
+We recommend the Hybrid for patient intermediate to advanced splitboarders looking for an easy maintenance option with spectacular glide for short to medium-length days in the backcountry.